c-dilks/git-tutorial/README.md

 > to do `git` operations such as
 > - `git revert`: undo a commit with a new commit
 > - `git cherry-pick`: replay a commit elsewhere
-> - `git rebase`: move a set of consecutive commits elsewhere
+> - `git rebase`: move a set of consecutive commits elsewhere; it can also combine, delete, and re-order those commits

 ## Your second commit